-Story architects think&DO Collaboratory was founded in 2011 as a private firm (enskild firma), by Jasmine Idun, working in various fields of communication and art, often through collaborative processes and from a CSR/ASR perspective (Corporate/Academic Social Responsibility).
+Story architects think&DO Collaboratory was named in 2011 under private firm Idun Design founded 2007 by Jasmine Isdrake, working in various fields of communication technologies and art, often through collaborative processes and from a CSR/ASR perspective (Corporate/Academic Social Responsibility).
 In 2015 Jasmine gathered projects related to experience design and interactive and electronic arts under the brand Playcentric Industries & Institute, which also supports the game makers that are working in Collaboratory.

 Operating in transdisciplinary markets that did not exist in Sweden meant that I had to go abroad to do research on how I could build a sustainable market and spread knowledge about how to work across borders, merging art and technology, social innovation and technological innovation, and experiment with business models based on non-monetary values like intellectual and social capital.
 Many think tanks, incubators and co-working spaces were in the making in Gothenburg, and I met many film students, game designers and other artists who asked for meeting spaces.
 I wanted to take it a step further and focus on doing, not just thinking, writing and talking, and mixing ages and disciplines, building a diverse designer collective and be accessible to people outside of the societal security systems.